MartinaBialek/CyberBootcamp-UofO-Project-1/README.md

 These Beats allow us to collect the following information from each machine:

-- **Filebeat** - Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
+- **Filebeat** - monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
-- **Metricbeat** - Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.
+- **Metricbeat** - takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:

 - Copy the **playbook** file to the **Ansible** directory.